The best merchant service providers and credit card processing companies

 What help and support does Clover offer?

 We found Clover to provide solid help and support options, and we were pleased to find that the answers to our test questions were reassuringly accurate.
-Clover provides a perfectly adequate range of support channels, including a knowledge centre, but we found ourselves missing the addition of an online forum.
-It’s also worth noting that Clover doesn’t offer 24/7 support – it operates 8am til 9pm on weekdays.
-If you want the safety net of round the clock support, you’ll need to jump over to Barclaycard or Worldpay instead.
+It’s worth noting that Clover doesn’t offer 24/7 support – it operates from 8am till 9pm on weekdays.
+If you need round the clock support, jump over to Barclaycard or Worldpay instead.

 What our researchers think